edwardvmills/NURBSlib_EVM/tutorial_0.01_ControlPoly4 and CubicCurve4.md

 * an understanding of the three basic planes in FreeCAD

 ### Specific investment of time required:
-* 15 minutes to read the page and get an idea of what you might get out of it
+* 15 minutes to read this page and get an idea of what you might get out of it
 * download three files from this repository (5 files if you want icons)
 * set up two FreeCAD macros
 * 30 minutes to follow the tutorial, up to two hours to examine most variations